 Hot rum drinks like this were common in Colonial America, but I suspect it took Middle America to perfect it with a decadent sweet-and-spiced butter/ice cream batter.
 There are countless recipe variations on Hot Buttered Rum – this one comes from my mother-in-law, who used to make it in Seattle (and, by chance, this is very close to the version made at Seattle’s Zig Zag Café).
-Stick with a good-quality, flavorful, dark rum like Myers’s or Coruba (don’t be tempted to use a spiced rum, it’ll become a spice bomb).
+Stick with a good-quality, flavorful, rum like Plantation OFTD (amazing and potent), Appleton or Hamilton Jamaican Pot Still Black – but Coruba will work, too (don’t be tempted to use a spiced rum, it’ll become a spice bomb).
 For the bold and adventurous, take it a level up by using Smith & Cross “Navy Strength” 114-proof Jamaican rum – all those toffee & butterscotch flavors in Smith & Cross’s beloved funky hogo really shine in this.
-Or dive deeper and experiment with a blend of rums to get your flavor just right.
+Or dive deeper and experiment with a blend of rums – or even rum and brandy – to get your flavor just right.

 Hardware: Jigger, Plastic measuring cup, Standing mixer (optional)

 Spirits: Dark Jamaican rum (recommended: Plantation OFTD, Coruba, Hamilton, Smith & Cross)

 Mixers & Liqueurs: Hot Buttered Rum Batter (recipe below), Boiling water

 Juices, Accents, & Garnishes: Cinnamon stick or fresh nutmeg